MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-operations-portal.md

 # Xbox Arena Operations Portal

 The Xbox Arena Operations Portal allows you to create and manage official tournaments for titles that are integrated with Xbox Arena.
-Official tournaments are run by the title and allow the developer a greater degree of customizability and manageability than user created tournaments.
+Official tournaments are run by the title and allow the developer a greater degree of customizability and manageability than user-created tournaments.

 This portal gives you the opportunity to build and run tournament experiences that are tailored for your title.